OpenSPP/documentation/docs/explanation/registry_key_concepts.md

 To effectively decide where different types of data should be stored in OpenSPP, it is essential to categorize the data into one of the following five categories: static core registry, dynamic core registry, static program, dynamic program, or not needed to be stored.
 This decision process ensures optimal data management, security, and efficiency.
 Here's a guide to help make these decisions:

 1. **Static Core Registry**

    - **Characteristics:** Information that is unlikely to change over time or that does not change often and is universally relevant across all programs.
    - **Examples:** Names, birthdates, national identification numbers, contact details, marital status, address.
    - **Guidelines:**
      - Does the data remain constant throughout an individual's lifetime?
      - Is the data required by all programs for identification or basic profiling?
+     - Is the data critical for decision-making or program operation?
+     - Does storing this data comply with data minimization principles?

 2. **Dynamic Core Registry**

    - **Characteristics:** Information that changes periodically and is relevant across multiple programs.
    - **Examples:** Household income level, poverty score.
    - **Guidelines:**
      - Does the data change but is still needed universally by all programs?
      - Is it important to keep this data updated centrally for all programs to access?
+     - Is the data critical for decision-making or program operation?
+     - Does storing this data comply with data minimization principles?

 3. **Static Program**

    - **Characteristics:** Information that is specific to a particular program and does not change frequently.
    - **Examples:** Enrollment date in a specific program, initial eligibility criteria.
    - **Guidelines:**
      - Is the data relevant only to a specific program?
      - Is it unlikely to change once recorded?
+     - Is the data critical for decision-making or program operation?
+     - Does storing this data comply with data minimization principles?

 4. **Dynamic Program**

    - **Characteristics:** Information that is specific to a particular program and changes over time.
    - **Examples:** Program participation status, progress updates.
    - **Guidelines:**
      - Is the data relevant only to a specific program and likely to change over time?
      - Does the program need to track updates or changes in this data?
+     - Is the data critical for decision-making or program operation?
+     - Does storing this data comply with data minimization principles?

 5. **Not Needed to be Stored**
    - **Characteristics:** Information that is either unnecessary to store or can be derived from other data.